Two Years After Quitting My Job, I Found Myself Building in Canada

 8. Work

 It is not that I do not want to work.
-I just do not want to return to a traditional system that stuffs people into processes and defines them by job titles.
+I just do not want to return to a system that stuffs people into processes and defines them by job titles.

 Blog post image

 I have also felt the limits of the so-called one-person company.
 If you want to build seriously, you still need a small team.
 The leverage a team brings is far greater than what I can create alone.
-And with Ontario’s Master’s Graduate stream cancelled, I still need to find a startup team where everyone believes in the value and competitiveness of what we are building, in the same way I believe in Joe Speaking.
+And with Ontario's Master's Graduate stream cancelled, I still need to find a startup team where everyone believes in the value and competitiveness of what we are building, the way I believe in Joe Speaking.

 Blog post image